soupday/soupday.github.io/cc_blender_tools/_sources/usage.rst.txt

 Build Settings Panel
 --------------------

 In the **Build Settings** panel you can control the way the add-on builds the materials.
+These settings will be used either during a new import *or* when you next perform the :ref:`Rebuild Materials` action.

   .. image:: images/build_settings.png

 ..
   .. image:: images/character_settings.png

+If you wish to enable or disable physics, then the **Build Physics** toggle in this panel can be used to enable/disable physics when the materials are next rebuilt (this mirrors the setting in the *Core Import Settings*).

 Materials can be specifically built for either the Cycles or Eevee renderer, and the type of eye shader can be defined according to your needs.

 - **Parallax Eyes** use a single cornea material which is not subject to the Eevee engine's limitations on sub surface scattering and the receiving of shadows.